harsh52/Smart-IOT-System-Decision-Making-System/README.md

 ### HeatingSystemSimulator

-This component simulates a heating system, subscribing to control messages and printing actions (turn on/off) for specific users.
+This component simulates a heating system, subscribing to control messages and logging actions (turn on/off) for specific users.

 #### Usage